MovingBlocks/TempDoc/Modding-Guide.md

 Modding Guide
 =================
-This is a quick start guide specific to creating and enhancing mods for Terasology.
-You may also want to read the [[Contributor Guide|Contributor-Guide]] or [[Dev Setup]] for general topics and setup
+This is a quick start guide specific to creating and enhancing mods for Terasology, paired with our [[Modding API]] page.
+You may also want to read the [[Contributor Guide]] or [[Dev Setup]] for general topics and setup

 Overview